JamesSkemp/words/content/post/review-homeland-the-game.md

 +++
-title = "Review: Homeland: The Game" summary = "The following is a review of Homeland: The Game, provided to me as part of the Amazon Vine program." draft = false comments = false date = "2015-10-20T18:51:19-05:00"
+title = "Review: Homeland: The Game" description = "The following is a review of Homeland: The Game, provided to me as part of the Amazon Vine program." draft = false comments = false date = "2015-10-20T18:51:19-05:00"